ayomidebajo/sendIT/README.md

 Note the file search is only within your project directory!

+Note also that if you send a file that the receiver already has, it'll just replace it.

 This projects works well for Mac and Linux users, not so sure about windows PCs.